-- 8.7.
+- 8.6.
 In February 2020, Raiffeisen-Leasing GmbH ("RL") was served with a lawsuit in Austria for an amount of approximately EUR 43 million.
 The plaintiff claims damages alleging that RL had breached its obligations under a real estate development agreement.
-According to the assessment of RL and its lawyers, this claim is very unlikely to succeed, in particular given the fact that a similar claim of the plaintiff was rejected by the Austrian Supreme Court (Oberster Gerichtshof) in a previous legal dispute.
-In this case already two applications for legal aid filed by the plaintiff have been rejected by the Commercial Court (Handelsgericht) of Vienna because of malicious abuse of right. - 8.8.
+In its judgement of 29 April 2022, the commercial court (Handelsgericht) Vienna dismissed the lawsuit and ordered the plaintiff to pay costs.
+The plaintiff has the right to appeal against the judgement.
+According to the assessment of RL and its lawyers, an appeal would be very unlikely to succeed, in particular given the fact that a similar claim of the plaintiff was rejected by the Austrian Supreme Court (Oberster Gerichtshof) in a previous legal dispute.
+In this case already two applications for legal aid filed by the plaintiff have been rejected by the commercial court of Vienna because of malicious abuse of right. - 8.7.
 In September 2020, Raiffeisen-Leasing Immobilienmanagement GmbH ("RIM"), a 100% subsidiary of Raiffeisen-Leasing Gesellschaft m.b.H., was served with a lawsuit filed in Brescia, Italy, by an Italian company.
 The plaintiff claims damages in the amount of approximately EUR 30 million due to an alleged breach of a shareholder agreement about the joint development of a factory outlet center in Italy.
 The shareholder agreement between RIM and the plaintiff had been concluded on the occasion of the establishment of a joint project company in 2011.
 In 2012, however, it turned out that several conditions for the acquisition of the project could not be met.
 Thus, RIM decided to discontinue the project and sold its share in the project company to the plaintiff.
 The plaintiff now claims that RIM's refusal to continue the project was a breach of the original shareholder agreement.
-In June 2021, the court rendered a decision in which it rejected its jurisdiction in this case and ruled that the Regional Court Milan is the competent court.
-RIM intends to appeal this decision as the court did not decide on the applicability of the arbitration clause. - 8.9.
-In November 2020, the Austrian Chamber for Workers and Employees (Bundeskammer für Arbeiter und Angestellte) ("BAK") filed an application for injunctive relief against Raiffeisen Bausparkasse Gesellschaft m.b.H. ("RBSK"), a 100 % subsidiary of RBI, with the commercial court in Vienna.
-RBSK had terminated longlasting building savings contracts (Bausparverträge) in an aggregate amount of approximately EUR 93 million.
-The minimum rate of interest on said overnight building savings deposits was between 1% p.a. and 4.5 % p.a.
-BAK claims that RBSK did not have the right to terminate such contracts whereas RBSK is of the opinion that said contracts constitute a continuing obligation, which can under Austrian law - be terminated by giving proper notice.
+In June 2021, the court rendered a decision in which it rejected its jurisdiction in this case and ruled that the Regional Court Milan is the competent court granting the parties three months to resume the proceedings at the Regional Court Milan.
+RIM appealed this decision as the court did not decide on the applicability of the arbitration clause.